 - Group project: 60%

-An attending student is a student who participated in no less than 20 classes.
+An attending student is a student who participated in no less than 20 classes and in the group project.
 Class attendance is strongly encouraged.

 The goal of the final exam is to assess students' general understanding of material covered in the course.
 All questions can be answered by knowing the content of the slides only, and good knowledge of the material in the slides are sufficient to pass the exam.
 However, typically, for top grades (26-31) the instructors expect deeper answers that provide additional evidence or logic from at least a selection of the readings.

 Conversely, the goal of the final project is to evaluate students’ critical application of the decision-making framework learned during the class.
 We evaluate students’ final project based on the following criteria (in order of importance):